-The hotel offers twin ensuite rooms, outdoor jacuzzi and a spa area open to guests.
-The accommodation is fully catered, with breakfast and evening meals taken in the on site restaurant and also includes a packed lunch each day.
+The hotel offers twin ensuite rooms, great food and an excellent spa area (with sauna, steam room and jacuzzi etc) which is open to guests each evening – there is also an open air hot tub available too.
+The accommodation is fully catered, with breakfast and evening meals taken at the on site restaurant and also includes a packed lunch each day.
 Hotel details can be found on our Accommodation page.

 Fly from UK to Northern Norway, meet your guide at the airport and drive to our hotel.
 Evening Briefing – your guide will run through kit checks and safety routines, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and information on the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.

 Saturday to Thursday